The most poorly thought-out proposal ever?

 What can you do?
 Realistically we doubt that this selloff can be stopped as contracts have been signed, and the Development Assessment Commission has approved the form of the building.
 But you can certainly sign our petition, and also contact the Premier and tell him what you think of this.

-Apart from these current issues, we have three ongoing activities designed to focus community attention on, and raise awareness of the rarity, beauty and world importance of the Adelaide Park Lands.
+Apart from these current issues, we have four ongoing activities designed to focus community attention on, and raise awareness of the rarity, beauty and world importance of the Adelaide Park Lands.
 These regular activities are: